angelicagardner/ensemble-cnn-deepfakes-detection/README.md

 Each shell script in `./scripts/` contains arguments that should be provided to the files for execution.
 These arguments represent configurations and settings and can, in most cases, be left out if the program should use the default configurations (i.e. as the values used during this experiment).

 Settings and configurations used:
-(Check which values that are specific to what file for more information)

 - data_path=<path to video frames (folder containing images)>